Legal Rights of Nursing Home Residents

-Under federal guidelines including the Nursing Home Reform Act, each nursing facility must develop and implement written policies and procedures prohibiting mistreatment, neglect, or abuse of residents.
-A resident in such a nursing facility is entitled to receive verbal and written notice of the rights and services to which he or she is entitled during his/her stay in the facility.
-This notice must be give prior to or upon admission, and periodically throughout the resident's stay, in a language the resident understands.
-The resident must acknowledge his or her receipt of such notice in writing.
+A resident in such a nursing facility is entitled to receive verbal and written notice of their rights.
+The notice must contain legal disclaimers relating to assisted living facilities.
+Residents must receive it before or upon admission.
+It must also be provided periodically throughout the resident's stay in a language the resident understands.
+The resident must acknowledge receipt of such notice in writing.